 Some blood tests measure the levels of neurotransmitters, such as dopamine.
 However, these do not represent the levels of neurotransmitters in the nervous system itself.

 Scientists can also measure the density of dopamine transporters that correlate positively with nerve cells that use dopamine.
 This test involves injecting a radioactive material that binds to dopamine transporters, which scientists can measure using a camera.

 However, doctors do not use this test to diagnose conditions.
-If a person has signs of a condition that has links with low dopamine, they will test for that specific condition instead.
+If a person has signs or symptoms of a condition that has links with low dopamine, they will test for that specific condition instead.

 Treatment of dopamine deficiency depends on the underlying cause.